freeCodeCamp/chapter/CONTRIBUTING.md

     Your branch name should start with _fix/_, _feat/_, _docs/_, etc. Avoid using issue numbers in branches.
 Keep them short, meaningful and unique.

     Some examples of good branch names are:

-    ```md
-    fix/update-nav-links
+    * fix/update-nav-links
-    fix/sign-in
+    * fix/sign-in
-    docs/typo-in-readme
+    * docs/typo-in-readme
-    feat/sponsors
+    * feat/sponsors
-    ```

 4. Edit files and write code on your preferred code editor, such as [VS Code](https://code.visualstudio.com/).

     Then, check and confirm the files you are updating:

     ```sh
     git status
     ```

     This should show a list of _unstaged_ files that you have edited.
-    ```sh

         On branch feat/documentation
         Your branch is up to date with 'upstream/feat/documentation'.

         Changes not staged for commit:
-    (use "git add/rm <file>..." to update what will be committed)
-    (use "git checkout -- <file>..." to discard changes in working directory)
+        (use "git add/rm <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

         modified:   CONTRIBUTING.md
         modified:   README.md
         ...
-    ```

 5. Test your code **Always!**

-- If you started the application using the _Docker Mode_, then tests are run using `NODE_ENV=test docker-compose exec app npm run test` OR if you want to use the "watch" mode run `NODE_ENV=test docker-compose exec app npm run test:watch`
+    * If you started the application using the _Docker Mode_, then tests are run using `NODE_ENV=test docker-compose exec app npm run test` OR if you want to use the "watch" mode run `NODE_ENV=test docker-compose exec app npm run test:watch`
-- If you started the application using the _Manual Mode_ (without Docker), then tests are run using `npm run test` OR if you want to use the "watch" mode run `npm run test:watch`
+    * If you started the application using the _Manual Mode_ (without Docker), then tests are run using `npm run test` OR if you want to use the "watch" mode run `npm run test:watch`

 6. Stage the changes and make a commit